Intention is a critical factor in all photography – indeed, in all art. Let me illustrate.

 (1) Intentions not only initiate, but sustain intentional behavior: for example, if a composer intends to compose a symphony, he intends not only to start doing but to keep on working until the project has been completed, or until sufficient reasons for giving up on the composition emerge; various intentions that follow from the over-arching intention will issue in episodes of trying to perform the

-(2) Intentions guide intentional behavior once it is in progress: the representational content of the intention directs specific actions towards the realization of the For example, the activation of representational motor schemata guides the occurrence of particular finger motions involved in the composer’s tentative sounding out of musical phrases at a keyboard.
+(2) Intentions guide intentional behavior once it is in progress: the representational content of the intention directs specific actions towards the realization of the goal.
+For example, the activation of representational motor schemata guides the occurrence of particular finger motions involved in the composer’s tentative sounding out of musical phrases at a keyboard.

 (3) Intentions prompt and appropriately terminate practical reasoning: once the musician is settled on the plan of composing a musical work, this intention initiates thinking about how to bring this about, and when the time comes, helps bring closure to these compositional efforts.
 Should the musician resolutely abandon the intention to write a certain symphony, deliberate work on it will be likely to cease.